hubofvalley/Mainnet-Guides/Namada/Indexers/README.md

-# Namada Indexer Snapshot Service Guide
+'s # Namada Indexer Snapshot Service Guide

 Snapshots are provided by **Grand Valley for the Namada Community**.
 The snapshot service updates (rotates) the snapshots once a day at **2AM UTC**.
 The snapshot file names are static—each new snapshot overwrites the previous one.